SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

-# Setting Integrity Streams After or While Formatting a Volume
+# Configuring Disk for Exchange SErver, and Setting Integrity Streams After or While Formatting a Volume

 As I work mostly with Exchange Servers, the disk configuration recommendation for Exchange 2016/2019 is the following: